aj120426394/anime-browser/docs/speckit-prompt.md

 			- Persist username and job title in local storage after sumit is clicked.
 Make sure it's showing the persisted value when it's reload
 			- Users can view their stored profile and edit it later.
 	- Info page:
-		- Layout: paginated table in the center
+		- Layout: paginated table in the center with grid to display item from data source
 		- Key point:
 			- Only start loading data when the username and job title are entered (can be loaded from localstorage).
 No request is issued until profile exists (skip: true or equivalent).
-			- Renders a grid list with at least a dozen items per page (configurable).
+			- Renders a grid list with at least a 20 items per page.
-			- Each list itme show medium Image, title in english and title in native
+			- Each list item show medium Image, title in english,  title in native, type and status
 			- Visiting /information?page=N loads page N (after unblocked).
 			- Invalid page defaults to 1.
 			- Next/Previous controls update the page param.
 			- Only show near by 4 page index (prev 2, next 2) and first page / last page in the page button.
 Use `...` to represent if there is more.
-			- Clicking an item opens a modal with lage image, title, status, type, startDate, endDate and description (sanitized).
+			- Clicking an item opens a modal with large image, title, status, type, startDate, endDate and description (sanitized).
 			- Modal is keyboard navigable and closable via ESC and overlay click.
 - GraphQL
 	- Use Apollo Client to query data from GraphQL API (https://graphql.anilist.co)